SoGCuicui/Sticky-Hopper---Server-Side-Only/README.md

 #### Customization

 To activate it, you have to edit the `config/sticky_hopper.toml` file.
-On a single player session, you can also use [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu) to change the two firsts options in-game, on-the-fly.
+On a single player session, you can also use [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu) to change the firsts options in-game, on-the-fly.

 Here are the available options, with their default values:
 - `nsif_enabled = false` - Controls if the "Non-Stackable Items Filter" is disabled (default), or enabled (`true`),
-- `nsif_ignores_durability = false` - By default, incoming items with a different durability than the item in the Hopper will not be filtered, turning this option to `true` will allow all items of the same type (and material) to be filtered,
+- `nsif_allow_nbts_filters = true` - By default, the NBTs (Named Binary Tags) of the incoming items are not strictly compared to those of the item in the Sticky Hopper allowing more precise filter control, turning this to `false` may have kind of side effects that you probably don't want (see **Notes** below for more details),
+- `nsif_ignore_durability = false` - Turn this to `true` with `nsif_allow_nbts_filters` to allow items with different durability to "match" and be filtered,
+- `nsif_ignore_enchantments = false` - Turn this to `true` with `nsif_allow_nbts_filters` to allow items with different enchantments (including no enchantments) to be considered as equals by the filter,
+- `nsif_ignore_name = false` - Turn this to `true` with `nsif_allow_nbts_filters` to sort items with different names together,
+- `nsif_ignore_potions = false` - Turn this to `true` with `nsif_allow_nbts_filters` (and `nsif_ignore_name`, see **Notes** below) to allow different Potions to be considered as equals,
-- `nsif_observed_slot = 2` - Index, starting from 0, of the slot where the item to be filtered should be placed in the Sticky Hopper inventory,
+- `nsif_observed_slot = 2` - (Editable only in the config file) - Index, starting from 0, of the slot where the item to be filtered should be placed in the Sticky Hopper inventory,
-- `nsif_recipe_slots = ["minecraft:tripwire_hook", "minecraft:string", "", "minecraft:string", "minecraft:tripwire_hook"]` - An array representing the list of ingredients in the recipe (the `nsif_observed_slot` index will be ignored).
+- `nsif_recipe_slots = ["minecraft:tripwire_hook", "minecraft:string", "minecraft:air", "minecraft:string", "minecraft:tripwire_hook"]` - (Editable only in the config file) - An array representing the list of ingredients in the recipe (the `nsif_observed_slot` index will be ignored, by default it is set to `minecraft:air`).

+**Notes:**
+Imagine two swords strictly identical, but you used one and not the other.
+You repaired the first one so they both have the same durability (in fact, "Damage", equals 0).
+They actually will not have the same NBTs, because the "RepairCost" will be different!
+So if Sticky Hoppers are not allowing NBTs filters, these swords will not be filtered!
+But if NBTs filters are allowed, and durability not ignored, these two swords will match!
+Same remarks with Enchantments, they also increase the repair cost, so two items remain identical unless you enchant them in different ways (by merging enchantments on one item and not the other for example).
+There may be other cases — not identified here — involving the same kind of behavior, so it is certainly better to leave `nsif_allow_nbts_filters` to `true`.

+Another interesting thing to mention is that short or long Potions of the same type are named the same.
+So, turning `nsif_ignore_potions` to `true` while keeping `nsif_ignore_name` to `false` will allow you to sort these Potions together.
+Turning both to `false` will allow only the exact same type of Potions to match, and both to `true` to sort all Potions together.

 #### Usage